nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about usage:**<br>

-* DAYS entered is limited to 9999 days as this sufficiently covers the usage for most NUS students.
+* `DAYS` entered is limited to 9999 days as this sufficiently covers the usage for most NUS students.

 </div>

 Example:
-* `event -u 5` when used on `22-10-2022` displays all events taking place in the next 5 days from `23-10-22` to `27-10-22` with both dates included.
+* `event -u 5` when used on `22/10/2022` displays all events starting in the next 5 days from `23/10/2022` to `27/10/2022` with both dates included.

 #### Viewing all events: `event -v`